Russell Willson: Interwar years

 Willson commanded destroyers at Greenland in connection with the United States Army's around-the-world flight in 1924.
 He graduated from the Naval War College in 1924 and was a member of the U.S. Naval Mission to Brazil from 1927 to 1930.
 He served as naval attache at the United States Embassy in London in 1937 and 1938.
 Rear Admiral Willson was the last commander of Battleship Division 1 in peacetime prior to the start of World War II.
 On 26 May 1939, he relieved Rear Admiral Chester Nimitz as ComBatDiv1, and was relieved on 23 January 1941 by Rear Admiral Isaac Campbell Kidd, who died on the division flagship, USS Arizona (BB-39), in the Japanese attack on Pearl Harbor on 7 December 1941.

+On 1 February 1941, Willson became the superintendent of the United States Naval Academy.
+In April 1941, Willson refused to allow the school's lacrosse team to play a visiting team from Harvard University because the Harvard team included an African-American player.
+Harvard's athletic director ordered the player home and the game was played on 4 April, as scheduled, which Navy won 12–0.

 World War II

-On 1 February 1941, Willson became the superintendent of the United States Naval Academy.
-After the start of World War II, Willson, who had served on Admiral Mayo's staff with Ernest J. King became the chief of staff to King in his role as Commander in Chief, U.S. Fleet (COMINCH) on 30 December 1941, Willson, taking office the day that King assumed that command.
+After the entry of the US in World War II, Willson, who had served on Admiral Mayo's staff with Ernest J. King, became the chief of staff to King in his role as Commander in Chief, U.S. Fleet (COMINCH) on 30 December 1941, Willson taking office the day that King assumed that command.
 In September 1942, Willson was detached for duty with the United States Pacific Fleet, but before he could report to his new assignment was found medically unfit for sea duty.
 As a result, he retired in January 1943, but was retained in Washington, D.C., for the duration of the war as Deputy Commander-in-Chief, U.S. Fleet.
 He also served from November 1942 as the naval member of the Joint Strategic Survey Committee for the Joint Chiefs of Staff.
 Willson was a principal at several of the wartime conferences between Franklin Delano Roosevelt and Winston Churchill.
 He was also a member of the U.S. delegation at the Dumbarton Oaks Conference and military advisor at the San Francisco Conference.

 After World War II, Willson become associate editor of World Report.

 Personal life

 An Episcopalian, Russell Willson married Eunice Westcott Willson (1884–1962) on 3 June 1911.
 They had a son, Russell, and two daughters, Eunice and Mary.
 Lt.
-Russell Willson, Jr. (1919–1945), USN, was a naval aviator, and Eunice Willson (1912-2011) worked for the Navy for several years as a cryptanalyst.
+Russell Willson, Jr. (1919–1945), USN, was a naval aviator, and Eunice Willson (1912–2011) worked for the Navy for several years as a cryptanalyst.
 Russell Willson and his wife, as well as Russell Willson, Jr., are buried together in the United States Naval Academy Cemetery in Annapolis, Maryland.